-A. Intervention Specialist -add to Primary, Middle Childhood, or Adolescent/Young Adult licenses (this is a dual license, not a stand-alone program)

-B. Middle Childhood Generalist endorsement -add to the Middle Childhood license (this allows teaching all four content areas in Grades 4-6, in addition to the two concentrations of the Middle Childhood license in Grades 4-9)
+- 1. Intervention Specialist (Mild/Moderate, K Grade 12) Add to Primary, Middle Childhood, or Adolescent/Young Adult licenses (this is a dual license, not a stand-alone program) - 2.
+Middle Childhood Generalist (Grades 4-6, four disciplines) Add to the Middle Childhood license (this allows teaching all four content areas in Grades 4-6, in addition to the two concentrations of the Middle Childhood license in Grades 4-9)